-Celebrating their forty-fifth wedding anniversary today, John and Sipkje (Sylvia) Mahaffy first met at Dordt College in Iowa.
+Celebrating their wedding anniversary today, John and Sipkje (Sylvia) Mahaffy first met at Dordt College in Iowa.
 John is the eldest child of Francis and Arlena Mahaffy, Orthodox Presbyterian missionaries who labored for 23 years in Eritrea, Africa.
 Sylvia was six when her family emigrated from the Netherlands to Alberta, Canada.
 Their courtship began during John’s senior year and continued by correspondence when he went to Westminster Theological Seminary during Sylvia’s last two years at Dordt.

 They decided to marry while John was helping with the mission work in Tulsa, Oklahoma and Sylvia was teaching in a Christian school in British Columbia.
 After their 1970 wedding in Canada, they rode a Greyhound bus down to Tulsa and stepped out into 105 degrees.
 John was ordained in October 1970 and served as pastor of Grace OPC in Tulsa for seven years.